neurobagel/query-tool/README.md

 #### `NB_ENABLE_AUTH`

-If the API you'd like to send queries to doesn't require authentication, you can to set `NB_ENABLE_AUTH` to `false` as it is `true` by default.
-This will disable authentication flow of the app.
+If the API you'd like to send queries to requires authentication, you need to set `NB_ENABLE_AUTH` to `true` as it is `false` by default.
+This will enable authentication flow of the app.

 #### `NB_QUERY_CLIENT_ID`